ldhulipala/ldhulipala.github.io/index.md

 I am very fortunate to be advised by [Guy Blelloch][guy] with whom I work on efficient parallel graph algorithms.

-I am currently also a student researcher at Google Research, working with [Jakub Łącki][kuba] on empirically studying the [AMPC model][ampcpaper], and on developing shared-memory graph clustering algorithms.
+I am currently also a student researcher at Google Research, working with [Jakub Łącki][kuba] on empirically studying graph algorithms in the [AMPC model][ampcpaper], and on developing shared-memory graph clustering algorithms.

 I was lucky to spend the past summer at MIT working with [Julian Shun][julian], and spent the two previous summers at Google.